rosswesleyporter/dqmusicbox/README.md

 The build process is easy -- no soldering, no woodworking.
 You can make this.
 Kids can make this.
 Great project for schools.

-Special thanks to Trey Bagley for designing the 3D printable case for the system.
+Special thanks to Trey Bagley for designing the gorgeous retro-style 3D printable case for the system.